zentavious/my-tempo/README.md

 # my-tempo
 An Alexa Skill that integrates with Tempo/Jira

-With the end of every work day comes making sure you properly fill your worklog out.
-Now whether this was done through keeping notes on the side, or by breaking coding zens and making sure to fill out your issues/tickets as you work.
-It's always a hassle.
-I think alot of developers can relate to this issue, and so we developed myTempo.
-A jira-tempo-alexa integration(say that s3 times fast) to provide developers a headache free, way of tracking time & logging work.

-Sample Scenario:
+**Motivation:**
+We understand that sometimes the benefits of time tracking come at the cost of the developer/employee.
+This means breaking focus or the zen of coding to log time/work and can be frustrating.
+Our goal was to create a tool that takes the hassle out of time/work tracking and management by using voice commands that feel more like a conversation.
+My-Tempo, a jira/tempo/alexa integration, provide users a headache free way of tracking time & logging work.
+The use of voice as a medium for this task is invasive when users are focusing on completing work and allows users to mulitask with a costing context switch.

+We wanted to use Alexa Skill Kit for a few reasons.
+1. It was a an opportunity to learn a new tool that was well documented and mature (~6 years old).
+2. The Alexa SKill Market place is a thriving ecosystem if we wanted to publish the skill.
+3. By the end of 2020, Amazon held the largest market share of smart speakers [globaly](https://www.statista.com/statistics/792604/worldwide-smart-speaker-market-share/).

+**Supported Scenarios**
+_Jira features_
+List Issues
+Move Issues
+Create Issues
+Assign Issues
+_Tempo features_
+Create Worklogs
+Create Planned Work
+Submit Timesheets

+**Sample Dialog:**

-    User: my tempo
+    User: Alexa open my tempo
-    User: create issue
+    User: create an issue
     Alexa: What type of issue should I create?
-    User: bug
+    User: a bug
     Alexa: Can you give me a summary of the bug ?
-    User: call not working
+    User: http call to dependent service is not working
     Alexa: Describe the bug for me.
-    User: http request not returning a proper request
+    User: http request not returning a proper request format, we need to investigate the change log on our dependent service
     Alexa: I created TT-12 for you.

-How to use:
+**How to use:**

     invocation name: my tempo

-  samples
+    alexa, ask my tempo ___

+**Examples:**

     "what are my issues for {date}",
     "Plan {minutes} minutes of work on issue {issueNumber} {date}